-You must tell your employer of an injury within 45 days in order to protect your benefit rights.
-A delay of over 45 days may result in the loss of all workers’ compensation payments.
+You must tell your employer of an injury within 45 days to protect your benefit rights.
+A delay of over 45 days may result in losing all workers’ compensation payments.

 Only a few exceptions exist to this rule: If you have a slow-developing disease or injury, or a cumulative traumatic stress injury, you must report your condition to your employer as soon as you’re aware of the condition.

-This form is unnecessary if your employer is paying for your medical care and temporary or permanent disability compensation, as promised.
-You must file a claim, however, if you need the State Commission to force your employer to pay you benefits.
+This form is unnecessary if your employer pays for your medical care and temporary or permanent disability compensation, as promised.
+However, you must file a claim if you need the State Commission to force your employer to pay you benefits.

 Note – it is still a good idea to fill out the form and file it, especially if you run into a situation where you unexpectedly stop receiving your benefits.
 Alternatively, if you expect that your employer may need an incentive to pay you benefits in the future (such as compensation for back surgery), you should submit the documentation.

-For the majority of injuries, the Application for Adjustment of Claim must be filed within three years from the date of the accident or the discovery of the disability.
+For most injuries, the Application for Adjustment of Claim must be filed within three years from the accident date or the discovery of the disability.

-You must submit the application to the Illinois Workers’ Compensation Commission (IWCC) and your employer.
+You must apply to the Illinois Workers’ Compensation Commission (IWCC) and your employer.
 Send the form by mail or deliver one copy of the filled-out application to your employer and three copies of the completed application to the IWCC’s address.

 Once you report a work-related injury to your employer, they must supply you with a list of approved medical providers and notify their insurer to begin the claims process.

-If your injuries have prevented you from working for more than three days, your employer must either accept your claim or begin temporary disability benefits within 14 days.
+If your injuries have prevented you from working for over three days, your employer must accept your claim or begin temporary disability benefits within 14 days.

 Otherwise, they must offer you a written explanation of why your claim is being refused or delayed while an investigation is conducted (along with any information they may still require).